sisby-folk/tinkerers-smithing/README.md

 ## Design - The Mending Problem

-The best gear in vanilla is made by repeatedly un-enchanting gear and enchanting it until the player gets gear RNG, then finishing it off with a couple of books (especially mending).
+The best gear in vanilla is made by repeatedly un-enchanting gear and enchanting it until the player gets good RNG, then finishing it off with a couple of books (especially mending).
 Any other method gives an immensely worse result due to `repairCost`/'Prior Work'.
 This punishes the player substantially for slowly improving gear.